sidju/add-ed/README.md

 The modules have been set up with clear traits to enable changing out the components easily.
 For example it should be somewhat trivial to code a SSH+sed Buffer implementation for remote editing or a GUI frontend conforming to the UI trait.

 ## Commands:
 This list is not fully updated.
-Hired now supports nearly all Ed commands, only missing 'z', 'v', 'V', 'u' and '!'.
-Currently known disparities are that 's' cannot be ran without regex.
+Hired now supports nearly all Ed commands, only missing 'z', 'u' and '!'.

 ### Lone commands:
 Commands that take no input or selection.